ideal-lab5/Grants-Program/applications/iris_followup.md

 #### Terminology

-- Data Asset Class and Data Asset: A **data asset class** is an asset class which is associated with some owned data, as identified by its CID, which has been ingested into the Iris storage system at some point in the past (does not necessarily mean it is currently available in Iris).
+- Data Asset Class and Data Asset: A **data asset class** is an asset class which is associated with some owned data which has been ingested into the Iris storage system at some point in the past.
 A **data asset** is an asset minted from the data asset class.

 - Data Owner: A **data owner** is any node that has initiated the ingestion of some data and owns a data asset class.
 In the following, we may refer to data owners as "Alice".

 - Data Consumer: A **data consumer** is any node that owns a data asset minted from a data asset class.
 In the following, we may refer to data consumers as "Bob".

-- Proxy Node: A **proxy node** is any node that has the minimum requried hardware requirements and has staked the minimum required amount IRIS tokens to become a proxy node.
+- Proxy Node: A **proxy node** is any node that has the minimum required hardware requirements and has staked the minimum required amount IRIS tokens to become a proxy node.

 - Storage Node: A **storage node** is any node that has staked the minimum required amount IRIS tokens to become a storage node.